 Some videos may come with a “editorial to use” only mark which unfortunately means that they cannot be used for commercial purposes.
 So, if you’re a YouTube creator, you should probably skip such videos.

 Based on my own experience, a lot of videos on Videzo uses the video standard license and are available for commercial use and they have some amazing looking clips.

-Videezy is a website that has a very wide variety of free stock videos but also has a few different types of licenses.
+Videezy is a website that has a very wide variety of free stock videos but also have a few different types of licenses.
 So, the best thing to do here would be to open the license info for each video and check the terms and conditions.